serverless/examples/aws-node-alexa-skill/README.md

-# Serverless Environment Variables Usage
+# Serverless Alexa Skill Example

 This example demonstrates how to setup your own Alexa skill using AWS Lambdas.